DiscreteTom/aws-lambda-log-filter/README.md

 ### As a Lambda Layer

-1. Build this project to executable binary via `cargo build --release`.
-Or check the pre-built binaries in the [release page](https://github.com/DiscreteTom/aws-lambda-log-filter/releases/latest).
+1. Download the prebuilt zip from the [release page](https://github.com/DiscreteTom/aws-lambda-log-filter/releases/latest).
+You can also build it yourself by running `cargo build --release`, then zip `scripts/entry.sh` with `target/release/aws-lambda-log-filter`.
-2. Zip `scripts/entry.sh` and `target/release/aws-lambda-log-filter` and upload it as a lambda layer.
+2. Upload the zip as a lambda layer.
+Add the layer to your lambda function.
 3. Add an environment variable `AWS_LAMBDA_EXEC_WRAPPER` to the lambda function with the value `/opt/entry.sh` to enable the filter process.
-4. Configure the following environment variables to filter the logs.
+4. Configure the [environment variables](#environment-variables) below to control how to filter the logs.

+### As a Binary Executable

+If you are using a custom lambda runtime or container image, you can run the filter as a parent process of your main handler process.

+1. Download the prebuilt zip from the [release page](https://github.com/DiscreteTom/aws-lambda-log-filter/releases/latest) to get the `aws-lambda-log-filter` executable.
+You can also build it yourself by running `cargo build --release`.
+2. Modify the entry command of the lambda function to `aws-lambda-log-filter <handler-command> <handler-args>`
+3. Configure the [environment variables](#environment-variables) below to control how to filter the logs.

 ### Environment Variables